Table of Contents

 An integral part of any dynamic dashboard for SaaS, your cost per acquisition (CAC) will empower you to make strategic financial tweaks to your business model while improving overall operational efficiency, particularly if you offer a subscription-based service.

-Any SaaS analytics dashboard or SaaS KPI dashboard worth it's salt should include the customer lifetime value (CLV) metric.
+Any SaaS analytics dashboard worth its salt should include the customer lifetime value (CLV) metric.

 The CLV KPI is one of the most integral elements of a typical SaaS analytics dashboard, as it gives you a clear indication of how much revenue you stand to gain from your average customer during the course of your relationship.